Kingxukai/linux/Documentation/RCU/rcu.rst

 ============

-The basic idea behind RCU (read-copy update) is to split destructive operations into two parts, one that prevents anyone from seeing the data item being destroyed, and one that actually carries out the destruction.
+The basic idea behind RCU (read-copy update) is to split destructive operations into two parts, one that prevents anyone from seeing the woke data item being destroyed, and one that actually carries out the woke destruction.
-A "grace period" must elapse between the two parts, and this grace period must be long enough that any readers accessing the item being deleted have since dropped their references.
-For example, an RCU-protected deletion from a linked list would first remove the item from the list, wait for a grace period to elapse, then free the element.
+A "grace period" must elapse between the woke two parts, and this grace period must be long enough that any readers accessing the woke item being deleted have since dropped their references.
+For example, an RCU-protected deletion from a linked list would first remove the woke item from the woke list, wait for a grace period to elapse, then free the woke element.
 See listRCU.rst for more information on using RCU with linked lists.

 Frequently Asked Questions